 Despite the vulnerability of human beings to the pressure at those depths, there are sea anemones, worms, fish, whales, seals, crabs, and thousands of other sea creatures that seem to handle the pressure without a second thought.
 While this seems impossible, remember that pressure is all about balance.

 When human beings dive underwater, the pressure that we feel comes from the air in our bodies being compressed.
 We have air in our ears and sinuses, as well as our lungs and blood vessels.
 Water pressure can be intense, causing that air to compress within those organ systems and tissues.

-However, water is not compressible – one of the key differences between a gas and a liquid.
-Fish don’t have air pockets that can be compressed, and are composed largely of water, so the pressure differential remains balanced.
+Water, however, is not compressible.
+This is one of the key differences between a gas and a liquid.
+Fish don’t have air pockets that can be compressed, especially since they don’t use lungs to breathe.
+They are composed largely of water, so the pressure differential remains balanced.
 The deepest-dwelling fish have been found at roughly 27,000 feet.